gajus/table/README.md

 └────┴────┴────┘
 ```

-<h3 id="table-usage-draw-join">Draw Join</h3>
+<h3 id="table-usage-draw-horizontal-line">Draw Horizontal Line</h3>

-`{function} config.drawJoin` property is a function that is called for every row in the table.
-The result of the function `{boolean}` determines whether a join/separating row is drawn.
+`{function} config.drawHorizontalLine` property is a function that is called for every non-content row in the table.
+The result of the function `{boolean}` determines whether a row is drawn.

 ```js
 let data,